dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/reading-and-searching-resources.md

 The entries include all the dates when the resource's values were created or modified (within the requested date range), as well as the date when the resource was created (if the requested date range allows it).
 Each date is included only once.
-Since Knora only versions values, not resource metadata (e.g. `rdfs:label`), changes to a resource's metadata are not included in its version history.
+Since DSP-API only versions values, not resource metadata (e.g. `rdfs:label`), changes to a resource's metadata are not included in its version history.